spacetracker-collab/Rate_My_Cricketer/README.md

 **Rate_My_Cricketer**

 This is an application inspired by "Hot or Not" (Acquired by MTV) as well as "Rate My Professor".
 This application allows you to rate and compare your cricketers on multiple parameters.
 This was a pre IPL and pre 2020 interface.
 Further, controversially we also included "Hot" as a criteria, which cannot be denied at a a base level (Brett Lee Acted in a Movie called UnIndian).
 There is a controversial site called "Rate My Professor" in which "Hot" is one of the criteria for professors which may seem abominable in Asia.
-However, the professors sponsored "Rate My Student" to get even)
+However, the professors sponsored "Rate My Student" to get even.

 **Reason for Stalling of the Product**